taikoxyz/taiko-mono/CONTRIBUTING.md

 /// @dev This implementation uses a ProverPool of size 32.
 ```

+#### Documenting internal functions and structs

+Internal functions and structs should commented with a `@dev` tag, and you can also comment the contents of the struct with explanatory comments.

 #### Documenting user-facing functions versus internal functions

 All user-facing functions should be fully documented with NatSpec.
 Internal functions should always be commented with a `@dev` tag, not a `@notice` tag.

 #### Explanatory comments

+Explanatory comments use `//`.
 There is a common idea that the code describes the documentation.
 There are pros to this approach.
 One of the pros is that you remove the coupling between documentation and the code it's describing, that's why we should always strive for the [minimum viable documentation](https://google.github.io/styleguide/docguide/best_practices.html#minimum-viable-documentation) (one of our core documentation [philosophies](#philosophies)).
+It can also appear cleaner.

-However, because our protocol needs to be maximally clear, especially for any auditors or community members new to the codebase, it's important that our codebase is well documented with **explanatory comments**.
-Thus, in addition to the standard NatSpec documentation which we should apply (in many ways, this can be generated with AI tooling), we should comment the more complex things in our codebase for higher readability.
+It's important that our codebase is well documented with **explanatory comments**.
+Thus, in addition to the standard NatSpec documentation which we should apply, we should comment the more complex things in our codebase for higher readability.
 More important than commenting _what_ we should be concerned with commenting _why_.
 The _what_ does not need to be commented for obvious things, of course the code is able to achieve that.
 We should comment the _what_ for more complex things to aid in the reader for more quickly understanding the code.
 In addition to that, we should strive to answer the _why_ with comments in our code.

 Keep in mind the advantage of having minimum viable documentation.
 Keep the comments close to the code which it is describing, so that it does not easily go stale or out of date.